creoapp/documentation/docs/creo/exporter.md

 1. `WindowLandscape` is the landscape variation of `Window`
 1. `WindowPortrait` is the portrait variation of `Window`

-then inside the generated code for `Window` it tracks the device orientation and present the proper controller according to it.
+then inside the generated code for `Window` it tracks the device orientation and present the proper controller.

 To complete the cases, when a `Window` has both an orientation variation and an idiom variation then the postfix is the orientation first and the idiom later, ie: